qtnc/swan/docs/stdlib.md

 - static Map.of(sequences...): construct a Map from one or more source mappings
 - clear: remove all items from the map
+- flipped: return a map where keys become values and values become keys.
+- getOrCompute(key, func): return this[key] if it is present in the map; otherwise, compute func(key) and store it in the map before returning it.
+- keys: return a sequence enumerating all existing keys
 - length: return the number of key/value pairs present in the map
 - remove(...keys): remove one or more keys from the map
 - toString: return a string like "{a: 1, b: 2, c: 3, d: 4}"
+- values: return a sequence enumerating all values

 ## Null: is Object
 The Null class has only one instance, null itself.